 But what if consumers find issues related to the API issue before you do?
 And what if the problem is more serious than slowness?

-Smart businesses take advantage of API testing before the changes are deployed to production—and so should you.
+Smart businesses take advantage of testing services before the changes are deployed to production—and so should you.
 API's must be tested in both staging and development environments to confirm that the software application meets requirements.

 But what is API testing?
-What types of API testing should QA UI testing teams execute?
+What types of testing should QA UI testing teams execute?
 What are differences between API and GUI testing?
 And what are the advantages of API testing over UI testing?

 What Is API Testing?

 API testing is a type of software testing that verifies Application Programming Interfaces—often referred to as APIs.
 These testing services confirm that an application’s performance, functionality, security, and reliability are performing as expected.
 QA teams enjoy the benefits of API automation when executing test cases with the help of API testing tools.

 So, how does it relate to UI testing?
 UI testing focuses on the look and feel of the user interface, while the benefits of this testing focus on the business logic layer of the software’s architecture.
 In other words, the advantages of API testing over UI testing is to confirm the validity of an API from every angle, beyond the user’s experience with the software application.

 Below are the three primary types of API tests that our experts implement with our clients and recommend to others.